 15. Sorry, Singaporeans.
 The Merlion actually figures in our history, too.
 According to Dustin, the symbol of the merlion was awarded to the Philippines as a reward to Miguel Lopez de Legaspi.
 It was first seen in official Spanish documents in May 1596.
 On the arch of Fort Santiago’s main gate, is an embossed, super vague shape of Singapore’s national symbol.

 In that emblem is the super vague merlion

 16. St. James the moor-slayer is the patron saint of Spain until 1770.
 You can find his image at the very top of the arch of the main gate of Fort Santiago.

-17. When the Spaniads arrived in Cebu, we all know that they were met by Magellan and his troops.
+17. When the Spaniards arrived in Cebu, we all know that they were met by Lapu-Lapu and his troops.
 The Cebuanos were actually pintados, a group of tattooed warriors.
-Here’s a story about our tattooed warriors: they get their first tattoo on their ankles, marking an important occassion — their first kill, their first hunt, the like.
+Here’s a story about our tattooed warriors: they get their first tattoo on their ankles, marking an important occasion — their first kill, their first hunt, the like.
 From the ankle, their ink would creep up their bodies every time they achieve something.
 Lapu-Lapu was a solid pintado.
-He was tattooed all the way up his eyelids.
+He was tattooed all the way up to his eyelids.
 Imagine how many conquests that guy won.